bottlepy/bottle/docs/tutorial.md

 Save the code a "todo.py", preferable in the same directory as the file "todo.db".
 Otherwise, you need to add the path to "todo.db" in the `sqlite3.connect()` statement.

 Let's have a look what we just did: We imported the necessary module "sqlite3" to access to SQLite database and from Bottle we imported "route" and "run".
 The `run()` statement simply starts the web server included in Bottle.
 By default, the web server serves the pages on localhost and port 8080.
 Furthermore, we imported "route", which is the function responsible for Bottle's routing.
 As you can see, we defined one function, "todo_list()", with a few lines of code reading from the database.
-The important point is the [decorator](decorator statement) `@route('/todo')` right before the `def todo_list()` statement.
+The important point is the [decorator statement][decorator] `@route('/todo')` right before the `def todo_list()` statement.
 By doing this, we bind this function to the route "/todo", so every time the browsers calls `http://localhost:8080/todo`, Bottle returns the result of the function "todo_list()".
 That is how routing within bottle works.

 Actually you can bind more than one route to a function.
 So the following code